 The Burdett Assistantship was established on 10 December 1982 in recognition of Bob Burdett’s long and outstanding service to the University and profession.
 The award is open to all undergraduate students pursuing their first professional degree in architecture, and is intended to support projects and activities that will enhance the winning student’s future work.
 According to its charter, the winner of the Burdett Assistantship “shall possess love of their subject, integrity, patience, fairness, and respect for others.”

-The Alwin Cassens, Jr. Memorial Fund in Architecture was established in 2016 by Diane Cassens Cummins (MM ’66) and Richard Cummins in memory of Diane’s father Alwin Cassens, Jr. (A ’34).
-The purpose of the Fund is to provide financial support to students enrolled in the School of Architecture who are traveling on behalf of the School for conferences or other related travel in support of their academic pursuits in the area of public interest design.
+The Alwin Cassens, Jr. Memorial Fund in Architecture was established in 2015 by Diane Cassens Cummins and Richard Cummins, and Joan Cassens Zinner (MM ’66) in memory of Diane and Joan’s father Alwin Cassens, Jr. (A ’34).
+The purpose of the Fund is to provide financial support to students enrolled in the School of Architecture who are traveling on behalf of the School of Architecture for conferences or other related travel in support of their academic pursuits in the area of public interest design.

 Deller Prize in Sustainable Architecture and Real Estate | Winner: Gargi Lagvankar, B.Arch 2019 | Award: $4,500 and paid summer internship with the Deller Companies in Quito, Ecuador